 Email me at firstname.lastname@example.org.

-This trigger point is in the lower portion of the long, lateral belly of lats that needs to be stretched by reaching up while dropping the hip.
-This works best after some twisting exercises that loosen the shoulders and mid-back.
+This trigger point is in the lower portion of the long, lateral belly of lats.
+It needs to be stretched by reaching up while dropping the hip.
+This works best after some twisting poses that loosen the shoulders and mid-back.